 This will OCB encrypt the message "pt" of length "ptlen" and store the ciphertext in "ct".
 The length "ptlen" can be any arbitrary length.

-'''

-int ocb_decrypt_verify_memory(int cipher,

-const unsigned char key, unsigned long keylen,

-const unsigned char nonce,

 const unsigned char ct, unsigned long ctlen,

 unsigned char pt,

 const unsigned char tag, unsigned long taglen,

 int res);

-'''

 Similarly this will OCB decrypt and compare the internally computed tag against the tag provided. "res" is set appropriately.